The commatoform disorder

 “My belief of this induces me to hope, though I must not presume, that the same goodness will still be exercised toward me, in continuing that happiness, or enabling me to bear a fatal reverse, which I may experience as others have done…”

-In natural languages, it is important to view reference semantically, and not only as some “syntactic surface”.
-We may compare questions as, Do you mind if I come in?
-The person answers, Sure, and the meaning is not to hold the guest at the door; he or she sure may enter.
+In languages human, semantics is most important.
+We never rely on some strictly “syntactic surface”.
+Let us compare questions as, Do you mind if I come in?
+If the person answers, Sure, the meaning is not to hold the guest at the door; he or she sure may come in.

-Within a semantic scope, the comma can be for highlight or emphasis, as in the letter from Abel James:
+Within a semantic scope or extent, the comma may highlight or add emphasis, as in the letter from Abel James:

 MY DEAR AND HONORED FRIEND: I have often been desirous of writing to thee, but could not be reconciled to the thought, that

-The new Polish cannon forces lexemic compensation.
+The new Polish canon forces lexemic compensation.
 For emphasis as above, we need to add a word:

 “MÓJ DROGI I SZANOWNY PRZYJACIELU, często przychodziła mi przemożna chęć do Ciebie napisać, ale nie potrafiłem się pogodzić nawet z myślą, iż

-Polish items “że” or “żeby” are in the PWN list too.
-In English, the corresponding structure often would have the item that or to, rendering as,
+Back to Polish and the committee, items “że” or “żeby” are is PWN listed too.
+In English, the structure often would say that or to, with a result as here:

 That felicity, when I reflected on it, has induced me sometimes, to say, that